Theodosian Women #1

-Go Where No Man—Or TV Show—Has Gone Before” (© 2001) appeared in The Writer.
+Go Where No Man—Or TV Show—Has Gone Before

 I grew up watching Star Trek (TOS) and graduated with Star Wars.
 As much as I enjoyed these media blockbusters and their multitudinous spin-offs, they left an unfortunate legacy in my psyche.
 When I write science fiction my mind is flooded with romantic images of faster-than-light spaceships, light sabers and “beam me up Scotty!”
 My imagination, imprinted as a child, tends to go for the fantasy elements of space opera rather than the realistic extrapolations of known science.
 There’s nothing inherently wrong with space opera, but when I want to write space stories with a touch of reality, I have to abandon my roots and look elsewhere for inspiration.
 (Read more.)

 © 2001 appeared in The Writer.